U.S. - Kenya Exchange Programs

 For more information visit Fulbright Specialist Program site.

 If you would like to apply for this program on behalf of your institution, please contact us at KenyaFulbrightHumphrey@state.gov.

 Community College Initiative Program

-New to Kenya this year, 2009, the Community College Initiative Program enables individuals from select countries to study at community colleges in the United States to develop professional skills.
+The Community College Initiative Program enables individuals from select countries to study at community colleges in the United States to develop professional skills.
 Participants are recruited from historically underserved populations and may not have had opportunities for formal job training or higher education.
 Most participants are in their early- to mid-twenties and many already have work experience.
 The program provides academic instruction in selected fields including agriculture, applied engineering, business management and administration, health professions, information technology, media, and tourism and hospitality management.
 Participants spend one year in the United States and may earn a vocational certificate.
 After completing the program, participants return home with new skills and knowledge that enable them to contribute to the economic growth and development of their countries and societies.

 Youth Exchange and Study (YES)

 This U.S. Department of State-funded scholarship program provides secondary school students in selected Middle Eastern, African, and Asian countries the opportunity to live and study in the United States for a full academic year.
 Deadline for submitting applications: January